-In this episode, I tell you why the open limp is a leak and how to quickly fix it.
+In this episode, I teach you why the open limp is a leak and how to quickly fix it.

 What is the first preflop move that will definitively tell you a player at your table is weak?
 It’s open limping (just calling the big blind when you’re first to act or it’s folded around to you).
 Your first reaction to an open limper must be to categorize them as a weak loose-passive player.